edgio-docs/edgio-docs/src/guides/v7/experimentation/cross_environment_traffic_splitting.md

 The two basic methods for routing traffic to multiple environments are:

--   **Dedicated Routing Environment:** Use the environment that contains your hostnames to route traffic.
+-   **Dedicated Routing Environment:** Recommended.
+Use the environment that contains your hostnames to route traffic.
 The rules defined within this environment should be applicable to all traffic.
 Set up an experiment on this environment to route traffic to multiple environments.

     For example, you can route traffic to an environment that contains the configuration for your current site and another environment that contains your new site.